Fidelity-based distance bounds for $N$-qubit approximate quantum error correction: Conclusions

-Next, for the initial mixed W state, the parameter $p$ also modulates the numerical values, with the bounds increasing accordingly.
+Next, for the initial mixed $W$ state, the parameter $p$ also modulates the numerical values, with the bounds increasing accordingly.
 We find that the bounds become more stringent as the purity of the initial state increases.
-On the one hand, for initial pure W states with $\lambda = 1$, the bounds saturate to a value that depends on the square root of $p$.
-On the other hand, for $N$-qubit mixed W states with larger $N$, the bounds reach an asymptotic value that depends on both $0 \leq \lambda < 1$ and $0 \leq p \leq 1$, in contrast with the case of mixed GHZ states where the bounds depend only on the mixing parameter.
+On the one hand, for initial pure $W$ states with $\lambda = 1$, the bounds saturate to a value that depends on the square root of $p$.
+On the other hand, for $N$-qubit mixed $W$ states with larger $N$, the bounds reach an asymptotic value that depends on both $0 \leq \lambda \leq 1$ and $0 \leq p \leq 1$, in contrast with the case of the mixed GHZ states where the bounds depend only on the mixing parameter.

 The theory of quantum error correction is seeing rapid development, and the study of approximate error correction is an important aspect of it.
-For example, recent applications of approximate error correction address the interplay of metrological bounds and global symmetries in AdS/CFT.
+For example, recent applications of approximate error correction address the interplay of metrological bounds and global symmetries in AdS-CFT.
 Hence, as the relation between those areas has been a fruitful one, it would be interesting to further study the usefulness of our bounds in those contexts.
-Furthermore, from the fact that the distance measure based on the super-fidelity [see Eq.~\eqref{eq:000000000010}] defines a {\it bona fide} metric on the space of quantum states~\cite{Mendonca2008}, it would be interesting to further reinterpret our results by exploiting the interplay between the subjects of quantum error correction and information geometry.
-Finally, one can investigate how the sub- and super-fidelity measures would behave for another quantum channels, e.g., depolarizing or the amplitude damping.
+Furthermore, from the fact that the distance measure based on the superfidelity [see Eq.~\eqref{eq:000000000010}] defines a {\it bona fide} metric on the space of quantum states~\cite{Mendonca2008}, it would be interesting to further reinterpret our results by exploiting the interplay between the subjects of quantum error correction and information geometry.
+Noteworthy, recent studies addressed the link of complexity with efficiency for designing quantum error-correcting codes within the framework of information geometry~\cite{PhysRevA.97.032323}.
+Remarkably, one finds that the efficiency and the information geometric complexity are related to the so-called entropic speed for optimal paths connecting initial and final states for a given physical process~\cite{PhysRevE.97.042110,PhysRevE.101.022110,PhysRevE.105.034143}.
+In order to address our results within the viewpoint of information geometry, we expect to investigate the family of underlying contractive Riemannian metrics (in a metric spaces sense) related to the superfidelity distance measure.
+Indeed, the so-called Morozova-\v{C}encov-Petz theorem predicts an infinite family of Riemannian metrics equipping the manifold of quantum states~\cite{1991_JSovietMath_56_2648,1996_LinAlgApl_244_81,1996_JMathPhys_37_2662,Ingemar_Bengtsson_Zyczkowski}.
+Within this perspective, for example, one can address the link between complexity and efficiency of quantum correction protocols for different Riemannian metrics.
+Finally, one can investigate how the sub- and superfidelity measures would behave for other quantum channels, e.g., depolarizing or amplitude damping.
 We intend to explore these ideas in further work.

 \makeatletter {\Alph{section}} {\Alph{section}.\arabic{subsection}} \@gobbleappendixname#1\csname thesubsection\endcsname{\Alph{section}.\arabic{subsection}} {\Alph{section}\arabic{equation}} {\arabic{figure}} [1]{[#1]} [1]{#1}